 Raised as a vegetarian in a decidedly un-veggie-friendly Saskatchewan, Sarah eventually hopped a train out west and never looked back.
-Today she is a fore-runner in vegan awareness, but still lives a relatively quiet and happy life in Victoria BC with her husband Gerry.
+Today she is a fore-runner in vegan awareness, but still lives a relatively quiet and happy life in Victoria BC with her wife Geri and their 4lb chihuahua Walter.
 Together they own Tattoo Zoo, a vegan friendly tattoo shop.

 Sarah’s vegan empire began as a simple idea; in 1998 she was low on cash, so she (and her co-author at the time Tanya Barnard) photocopied, hand-bound, and gave out a homemade indie-style zine full of recipes for friends and family one holiday season.
 How punk rock!